Person sitting at a desk with a laptop, smiling in a modern office environment.

 Teaching – an open access collection

-Read our blog to discover five free-to-access titles from our latest Kortext Open Resources Collection, showcasing new ideas and perspectives on teaching today.
+Read our blog to discover five free-to-access titles from our new teaching collection, showcasing fresh perspectives for educators.

 November 13, 2025